 The start of our Ireland road trip going to Inch

-Wow – we have scored an amazing deal on care hire in Ireland – way, way better than USA.
+Wow – we have scored an amazing deal on car hire in Ireland – way, way better than the USA.

 Way cheaper than any train or bus, and we are free to go where we want.
 Stop for photographs.
 Shop and explore all the little towns – this is great.